wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>77.
 Applied Thaumaturgy</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Olive and brown.
 Starched.
 Military in design.*
 - You can highlight a creature you can see so it cannot hide.
 - If you have tarot cards, you can spend 10 minutes to do cartomancy.
 Roll as many D4s as the number of times you have studied this book.
-You can ask as many questions as the highest number rolled and the referee will anwser yes or no.
+You can ask as many questions as the highest number rolled and the referee will answer yes or no.
 - Roll 1D4, you gain the following spell: 1.
 [Alchemical Element](/2020/11/13/alchemical-elementalism/), 2.
 [Quickening](/2020/11/13/quickening/), 3.
 [Hekaphage](/2020/11/13/hekaphage/), 4.
 [Stormspeech](/2020/11/13/stormspeech/)
 ###### *From A Blasted Cratered Land's [Undergraduate Wizard](https://crateredland.blogspot.com/2021/06/wizard-colleges-imply-wizard.html)!*
 </details>

 <details markdown="1">
 <summary><b>78.
 Extraplanar Affairs</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Gold and navy.
-Embelished and flamboyant.*
+Embellished and flamboyant.*
 - You can trace glowing chalk lines with your finger.
-- Each time you study this book, you produce a cosmcally binding contract of your design.
+- Each time you study this book, you produce a cosmically binding contract of your design.
 - Roll 1D4, you gain the following spell: 1.
 [Bind](/2020/11/12/bind/), 2.
 [Conjure](/2020/11/12/conjure/), 3.
 [Plasmic Key](/2020/11/13/plasmic-key/), 4.
 [Portal](/2020/11/13/portal/)
 ###### *From A Blasted Cratered Land's [Undergraduate Wizard](https://crateredland.blogspot.com/2021/06/wizard-colleges-imply-wizard.html)!*
 </details>